Winter & the Water Element...Face your Fear & Survive Winter

 Winter (can be) is truly a wonderful time, to reset and sow the seeds so that you may reap the crop of of the life that you really want in the warmer months.
 So, pop on those ugg boots, grab your visioning board & hunker down to some well-deserved nurture time.

-As an Acupuncturist & Yoga Therapist I see a lot of people complaining about their poor sore back and who hasn't heard of someone who has a knee replacement?
-Traditional Chinese medicine suggests that the Urinary Bladder & Kidney that incidentally travel through the back & knees are the organs to most nurture during this season.
+As an Acupuncturist & Yoga Therapist I assist a lot of people complaining about their poor sore back, and Australia has one of the highest incidences of knee replacement (total reconstruction) in the world.
+Traditional Chinese medicine recommend practices to support the Urinary Bladder & Kidney incidentally travel through the back & knees are the organs to most nurture during this season.

 Water in Balance